smbutterfield/ibmt17-18/_10-error-detection-intro-part-writing/harmonicSyntax1.md

 *Harmonic syntax* concerns the norms or principles according to which harmonies (chords) are placed into meaningful successions.
 These norms include progressions that are more or less common than others.
 Those norms generate expectations for listeners familiar with the style: if **IV–V** is more common than **IV–VI**, the appearance of a **IV** chord generates an expectation that the next chord is more likely to be **V** than it is to be **VI**.

-In Western classical music, harmonies generally group into three *harmonic functions* — tonic (T), subdominant (S), and dominant (D) — and these functions group together chords that progress to and from other chords in similar ways.
-For example, since **II** and **IV** are both subdominant chords, they will participate in many of the same kinds of chord progressions, and at times can be substituted for each other with only a minimal change to the musical effect.
+In Western classical music, harmonies generally group into three *harmonic functions* — tonic (T), pre-dominant (P), and dominant (D) — and these functions group together chords that progress to and from other chords in similar ways.
+For example, since **II** and **IV** are both pre-dominant chords, they will participate in many of the same kinds of chord progressions, and at times can be substituted for each other with only a minimal change to the musical effect.

-On a local level (chord-to-chord progressions), we can summarize the tendencies of these functions with the cycle **T–S–D–T**.
+On a local level (chord-to-chord progressions), we can summarize the tendencies of these functions with the cycle **T–P–D–T**.
 That is, harmonies tend to progress through a cyclical progression of those three functions:

-> **T → S → D → T →** and so on . . .
+> **T → P → D → T →** and so on . . .

-That does not rule out T progressing to D, D progressing to S, etc. But it does mean that those progressions tend to be less common, at least in classical music.
+That does not rule out T progressing to D, D progressing to P, etc. But it does mean that those progressions tend to be less common, at least in classical music.

 Higher-level musical structures also impact the norms according to which these harmonic functions progress.
 For now, we will consider one higher-level structure that influences chord-progression tendencies — the phrase — and we will limit our study to isolated, complete, self-sufficient phrases.
 This is an idealized, oversimplified setting — like strict voice-leading — that is useful for learning the basics.
 Some such phrases even exist in real music!
 But most of the time there are a number of competing factors that influence the chord-progression strategies employed by a composer at any given moment.
 However, the idealized phrase is a helpful starting point.
 Future study will explore how classical composers employ harmonic progressions in larger musical works that combine multiple phrases (which are not self-sufficient) into larger themes and movements.